ironmaniiith/Github-profile-name-writer/README.md

 ####If you don't like reading, then just follow this :arrow_down: and enjoy. :sunglasses:

-:one:	Make a new repo (say testRepo)
+1. Make a new repo (say testRepo)

-:two:	Run the file run.sh, it will ask you the information like username and id, enter it.
+2. Run the file run.sh, it will ask you the information like username and id, enter it.

-:three:	You will obtain	a file runThis.sh, just copy that file in your cloned version of testRepo and run it, that's all...
+3. You will obtain	a file runThis.sh, just copy that file in your cloned version of testRepo and run it, that's all...

 For other related queries refer this